Ali-Said1/snakemon-ph2/README.md

 - [x] Card 6
 - [x] Card 7
 ## Seif Atef
-- [ ] Snake (Game object)
+- [x] Snake (Game object)
-> Don't forget the isOverlapping function, might take a cell and check if the snake is overlapping with it
+> Don't forget the isOverlapping function, might take a cell and check if the snake is overlapping with it (done grid val is missing)
 - [ ] Add Snake (Action)
 - [x] Card Class (Card)
 - [ ] Add Card (Action)